 As the upper tropospheric cyclone begins to pull out toward the northeast on the 16th, the surface cyclone intensifies in the region of large south of the Gulf Stream, while the more gradual warming of the surface air in the region of small north of the Stream yields surface pressure falls, but not as concentrated and intense as in the cyclop to the south.

-Although the evolution of the upper tropospheric cyclone differs in detail from the previously examined cases, and the sharp gradient of sea surface temperature across the north wall of the Gulfstream clearly plays a role here, in other respects the development of this subtropical cyclone resembles that of other cyclops, developing in regions of substantial thermodynamic potential that result from cooling aloft on synoptic time and space scales.
+Although the evolution of the upper tropospheric cyclone differs in detail from the previously examined cases, and the sharp gradient of sea surface temperature across the north wall of the Gulfstream clearly plays a role here, in other respects the development of this subtropical cyclone resembles that of other cyclops, developing in regions of substantial thermodynamic potential that result, at least in part, from cooling aloft on synoptic time and space scales.

 3.6 A Kona Storm

 Hawaiians use the term “Kona Storm” to describe cold-season storms that typically form west of Hawaii and often bring damaging winds and heavy rain to the islands.
 The term “Kona” translates to “leeward”, which in this region means the west side of the islands.
 They may have been first described in the scientific literature by Daingerfield (1921).
 Simpson (1952) states that Kona Storms possess “cold-core characteristics, with winds and rainfall amounts increasing with distance from the low-pressure center and reaching a maxima at a radius of 200 to 500 mi.
 However, with intensification, this cyclone may develop warm-core properties, with rainfall and wind profiles bearing a marked resemblance to those of the tropical cyclone.”
 In general, Simpson’s descriptions of the later stages of some Kona Storms are consistent with them being cyclops.
 But it should be noted that the term is routinely applied to cold-season storms that bring hazardous conditions to Hawaii regardless of whether they have developed warm cores.
-(2004)Here we focus on those that do, providing as a single example the Kona Storm of 19 December 2010.
+A good review of the climatology of Kona storms is provided by Otkin and Martin (2004), who state that “development of the surface cyclone in all types results from the intrusion of an upper-level disturbance of extratropical origin into the subtropics”.
+Here we focus on Kona storms that do develop warm cores, providing as a first example the Kona Storm of 19 December 2010.
 A visible satellite image of this storm is shown in Figure 20.